hyperledger/firefly-helm-charts/charts/firefly/README.md

 ## Get Repo Info

-Helm's [experimental OCI registry support](https://helm.sh/docs/topics/registries/) is used for publishing and retrieving the FireFly chart, as a result one must log into [GHCR](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) to download the chart:
+Helm's [experimental OCI registry support](https://helm.sh/docs/topics/registries/) is used for publishing and retrieving the FireFly Helm chart, as a result one must log into [GHCR](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry) to download the chart:

 ```shell